-- The Franklintown Solar Project (the "Project") is compatible with the goals of the comprehensive plan and will ensure the preservation and enhancement of the agricultural economy, rural land use, rural neighborhoods, and rural character of Jefferson County.
-Rather than permanently converting the property to a housing development or some other use, the proposed use is temporary and subject to decommissioning requirements that will ensure its subsequent availability for agricultural use.
-In this way, the proposed use guarantees a sound current economic use of the property while effectively creating a "bank" of rural land available for future agricultural uses.
-With a vegetative screen that exceeds the minimum standards required by the zoning ordinance, there is almost no use better suited as a means of increasing economic output and local tax revenue while preserving the land for "rural" and agricultural use.
+- The Franklintown Farm Solar Project (the "Project") is compatible with the goals of the comprehensive plan and will ensure the preservation and enhancement of the agricultural economy, rural land use, rural neighborhoods, and rural character of Jefferson County.
+Rather than permanently converting the property to a housing development or some other high-density use, the proposed use is temporary and subject to decommissioning requirements that will ensure its subsequent availability for agricultural use.
+In this way, the proposed use guarantees a predictable economic use of the property while effectively creating a "bank" of rural land available for future agricultural uses.
+With a vegetative buffer that exceeds the minimum standards required by the zoning ordinance, there is almost no use better suited as a means of increasing economic output and local tax revenue while preserving the land for "rural" and agricultural use.
 Upon completion, there will be very little traffic generated by the Project.
 There are no paved areas in and around the solar panel arrays.
 Furthermore, the Project will not require new sewer service, new water service, nor new public roads, and it will not add any burden to the school system.
-By mostly using the existing contours, storm water will sheet flow and drain off the property as it has in the past.
-Native grasses will be planted to minimize erosion and to provide a natural filtration system for stormwater.
-Because no fuel is being consumed, the Project produces zero air emissions.
-Solar panels are designed to absorb (not reflect) light from the sun, so there is little to no glare created from the panels, and a glare study will be procured to ensure this is the case.
+By mostly using the existing contours, stormwater will sheet flow and drain off the property as it has in the past.
+Deep-rooted, native or naturalized grasses will be planted to minimize erosion and to provide a natural filtration system for stormwater.
+Because no fuel is being consumed in the process of generating solar energy, the Project produces zero air pollution.
+Solar panels are designed to absorb (not reflect) light from the sun, so there is no glare created from the panels.
+A glare study will be procured to ensure this is the case.
 The Project would also not raise ambient noise levels in the way many other developments would.
-While some residents would prefer that all of the land within the rural district remain in agricultural use to support a certain aesthetic, almost none of those people are farmers who depend on the land as a primary source of income.
-The simple reality is that if this property is not utilized for the production of solar energy, then it will very likely be sold for conversion to some other use that will likely have greater and permanent adverse impacts to aesthetic values.
+A noise study will also be procured to ensure noise levels remain below noise levels outlined in Section 8.9 of the Zoning Ordinance.
+While some residents would prefer that the land within the rural district remain in agricultural use to support a certain aesthetic, almost none of those people are farmers who depend on the land as a primary source of income.
+If this property is not utilized for the production of solar energy, then it will very likely be sold for conversion to some other use that will likely have greater and permanent adverse impacts to aesthetic values.
 The Project will be subject to state law requiring security to decommission the solar facility and restore the land after the life of the solar facility ends, in addition to any County requirements for decommissioning security. - This Project would also have easy access to the grid since it is traversed by an existing overhead transmission line.
 Therefore, a proposed solar facility having its own access to the grid is more compatible to the goals than a solar facility located further away, which would require construction of new and extensive infrastructure across rural areas to connect to the grid.
 By locating the Project adjacent to existing transmission infrastructure, the Project minimizes impacts on surrounding rural and agricultural uses.